mark-watson/PythonAIBook/manuscript/LLM_4_local_models.md

 ### Basic Text Generation

-The simplest use of the Ollama SDK — send a prompt and print the response:
+The simplest use of the Ollama SDK: send a prompt and print the response:

 ```python
 # ollama_text.py - Basic text generation with a local model